fufexan/nix-gaming/README.md

 ```
 nix run github:fufexan/osu.nix
 ```
-The app is powered by the `osu` package, which provides a script called `osu-stable` that installs/runs osu! automatically.
+The app is powered by the `osu-stable` package, which provides a script that installs/runs osu! automatically.

 This will take a bit of time, depending on your internet speed.
 It will download about 400MB of files and install them.
 In any case, **do not stop the command!**

-If anything goes wrong and for some reason osu! won't start, delete the `~/.osu` directory and re-run the `osu-stable` script.
+If anything goes wrong and for some reason osu! won't start, delete the `~/.osu` directory and re-run `osu-stable`.

-`osu` itself uses a specialized version of `wine`, called `wine-osu`.
+`osu-stable` itself uses a specialized version of `wine`, called `wine-osu`.
 It is tailored for the best osu! experience.
 It is patched to have low audio latency and to prevent crashes.

 On top of everything, there's `discord-ipc-bridge` which provides bridging between osu! under wine and Discord running on Linux.
-In `osu`, it's installed as a Windows service that runs automatically when you start osu!.
+In `osu-stable`, it's installed as a Windows service that runs automatically when you start osu!.

 ### Package list:
-- `osu`
+- `osu-stable` (default package)
 - `discord-ipc-bridge`
 - `wine-osu`